sdv-dev/PyMetrics/docs/DEVELOPMENT.md

-# Download Analytics Development Guide
+# PyMetrics Development Guide

-This guide covers how to download and install **Download Analytics** to run it locally and modify its code.
+This guide covers how to download and install **PyMetrics** to run it locally and modify its code.

 ## Install

-**Download Analytics** is not released to any public Python package repository, so the only way to run it is to download the code from Github and install from source.
+**PyMetrics** is not released to any public Python package repository, so the only way to run it is to download the code from Github and install from source.

 1. Clone the [github repository](https://github.com/datacebo/pymetrics)